Sheenamae09/api/README.md

 Security:

--implementS authentication and authorization mechanisms to control access and protect sensitive data and functions.
+- Implements authentication and authorization mechanisms to control access and protect sensitive data and functions.

 Authentication and Authorization:

 - Implement secure user authentication and authorization mechanisms to protect your API endpoints.
--Fine-grained access control to restrict user actions based on roles and permissions.
+- Fine-grained access control to restrict user actions based on roles and permissions.

 Real-time Communication: